parakalan/parakalan.github.io/_posts/2024-06-04-election-surprises.md

 7. **Vote Share win for BJP in TN.** 10% is great.

-8. **My learning - As always, voters are right.
-So -**
+8. **My learnings - As always, voters are right.**

    a) According to Pradeep Gupta, Dalits were irked in UP.
 Also supports the rout in Maharashtra.

-   b) Tamil people't see any alt to DMK.
+   b) Tamil people don't see any alternative to DMK.
 It is not BJP (yet).

    c) AP is just done with YSRCP.
 So is Odisha with BJD, Pandian is not cutting it for them.

-9. **Irrespective of the result, India is an amazing democracy.** People punish parties with vote.
+10. **Irrespective of the result, India is an amazing democracy.** People punish parties with vote.
 Parties accept the results.
 There is no deep state working for or against a person (unlike the US).
 This is a good learning for all of us, and observers from outside the country.